luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 ## Taking the after picture

-We now have caching enabled only in production, so it's only fair we re-run our previous benchmark without caching in production mode &mdash; this is because Phoenix already performs some optimizations.
+We now have caching enabled only in production, so it's only fair we re-run our previous benchmark with no caching in production mode &mdash; this is because Phoenix already performs some optimizations.

 ```bash
 Running 15s test @ http://localhost:4000/tutorials/04-caching-in-elixir-without-redis.md